norpactech/pareto-factory/README.md

 # Pareto
-Application Used to Create 'Code Factories'
+System Used to Create 'Code Factories'